Bombardier BiLevel Coach: Comparison with other Bombardier bilevel coaches

-Bombardier also produces two other bilevel railway coach models, the MultiLevel and the Double-deck Coach.
+Bombardier also produced two other bilevel railway coach models, the MultiLevel and the Double-deck Coach.
 The MultiLevel conforms to a smaller loading gauge than the BiLevel for the tighter clearances found on the Washington, D.C.–Boston Northeast Corridor and the Mont Royal Tunnel used by Exo in Montréal.
 It has doors on the middle level rather than the lower level in order to serve the high-level platforms in those two regions.
 The Double-deck Coach is designed, built and operated in Germany; it conforms to the German loading gauge and features a cross-sectional profile that narrows towards the upper level.